mattvie/react-nodejs-101/README.md

 app.listen(4000);
 ```

-The `req` (request) object contains the body and every other information send through the HTTP request, and the `res` (response) object is used to handle the responses that may be sent back to your client.
+The `req` (request) object contains the body and every other information sent through the HTTP request, and the `res` (response) object is used to handle the responses that may be sent back to your client.

 And to run your server:
 ```javascript